National Intelligence Organization: Sudan

 In a joint operation of MIT and National Intelligence and Security Service (NISS), a man believed to be a chief financier for the FETÖ, was captured and transported to Turkey.

 Americas

 United States

 In 2018, the United States Department of Justice charged Kamil Ekim Alptekin and Bijan Rafiekian with acting as illegal agents of Turkey in the United States.

 In July 2019, it was reported that Turkish diplomats with the support of MIT, had extensively spied on critics of the government of Turkey.
-Among the organizations that were spied on, were schools, companies, nongovernmental and not-for-profit organizations and foundations located in New York, Washington D.C., Georgia, Pennsylvania, Texas and Chicago.
+Among the organizations that were spied on, were schools, companies, non-governmental and not-for-profit organizations and foundations located in New York, Washington D.C., Georgia, Pennsylvania, Texas and Chicago.

 Asia

 Armenia

 In 2002, Armenian special services arrested an Armenian government official on charges of spying for Turkish national intelligence.
 He was sentenced to 10 years in prison after being convicted of spying for Turkey.